Flag of Norway: Code of conduct during flag hoisting and lowering

-According to Norwegian Law as well as common usage, flags of other sovereign states are to be treated with the same respect as the Norwegian flag.
+According to Norwegian law as well as common usage, flags of other sovereign states are to be treated with the same respect as the Norwegian flag.

-For civilians and non-uniformed government employees, there are no formal hand gestures (e.g. the U.S. hand-over-the-heart gesture {cf. United States Flag Code}) that must be performed.
+For civilians and non-uniformed government employees, there are no formal hand gestures (e.g. the U.S. hand-over-the-heart gesture; see United States Flag Code) that must be performed.

 But it is commonly agreed that during the hoisting or lowering of the flag, civilians should conduct themselves in a respectful manner by facing the flag and standing still, straight, and quiet.
 Males should be bareheaded (unless there are religious, medical, or climatic reasons for covering the head).

 All uniformed government personnel (e.g.: municipal traffic wardens, policemen, customs official, prison wardens, maritime pilots, armed forces personnel) follow the Norwegian Armed Forces regulation during flag hoisting or lowering.
 The regulations stipulate that when seeing the flag being hoisted or lowered, or hearing the bugle call, all activity should if possible be stopped, and personnel should execute the foot drill manoeuvre of "Halt and front face" (stopping up and turning one's body to face the flagpole).

-If a person is not in formation and is wearing a uniform hat, cap or beret, he or she must render a salute.
+A person must render a salute to the flag when wearing a uniform hat, cap or beret while not in formation.
 A person in formation or not wearing a prescribed uniform hat, should stand at attention for the duration of the bugle signal, or if in sight of the hoisting or lowering, until the flag is either at the top of the pole, at half mast, or until two thirds of the flag is in the hands of the flag party.